123Rocco123/Chess-Game/README.md

 4) Debugging the movement of the pieces.
    - Test the game to see if the movement of the pieces works as it should.
    - Implament the "nearby system" to each movement of the pieces.
+5) Merge the Queen and King functions with one another.
+   - Make sure to merge the code for the queen and king functions into one so as to increase code simplicity.

 ## Completed Goals
 1) Chess Board